-A No Needle Vasectomy requires the use of a pressure activated injector device or specifically the Lenis Needle-free Injection System with the Lenis Needle-free Safety Syringe to inject lidocaine into the skin and peri vasal soft tissue instead of using the traditional 25 gauge needle.
+A No Needle Vasectomy requires the use of a pressure-activated injector device or specifically the Lenis Needle-free Injection System with the Lenis Needle-free Safety Syringe to inject lidocaine into the skin and peri vasal soft tissue instead of using the traditional 25 gauge needle.
 The Lenis Needle-free system is significantly less painful than a traditional needle injection.
-Most patients describe it like being gently snapped with a rubber band.
-Additionally, because the Lenis Needle-free system is pressure activated and disperses microscopic amounts of anesthetic deep into the scrotal wall and peri vasal tissue, significantly less medication (0.5cc as opposed to 5cc) is used to anesthetize the area resulting in less soft tissue swelling and edema.
-A traditional needle injector has to make several passes in order to anesthetize the area, each time resulting in micro perforations of small blood vessels and trauma to the area potentially causing increased post procedure swelling and discomfort.
+Most patients describe it as being gently snapped with a rubber band.
+Additionally, because the Lenis Needle-free system is pressure-activated and disperses microscopic amounts of anesthetic deep into the scrotal wall and peri vasal tissue, significantly less medication (0.5cc as opposed to 5cc) is used to anesthetize the area resulting in less soft tissue swelling and edema.
+A traditional needle injector has to make several passes in order to anesthetize the area, each time resulting in micro-perforations of small blood vessels and trauma to the area potentially causing increased post-procedure swelling and discomfort.

-A Tear Free Vasectomy guarantees the patient the most modern and up to date techniques are used to increase the probability of a successful vasectomy.
-Although the risk of pregnancy after a vasectomy is only 1 in 2000, it is reassuring to know that the chances of persistent motile sperm after a vasectomy can be minimized with excellent surgical technique.
-Fascial interposition involves capping the ends of the vas deferens with a small cap of tissue that surrounds the vas there by preventing two divided ends from touching each other after the procedure and forming a new connection during the healing process.
+A Tear-Free Vasectomy guarantees the patient the most modern and up-to-date techniques are used to increase the probability of a successful vasectomy.
+Although the risk of pregnancy after a vasectomy is only 1 in 2000, it is reassuring to know that the chances of persistent motile sperm after a vasectomy can be minimized with the excellent surgical technique.
+Fascial interposition involves capping the ends of the vas deferens with a small cap of tissue that surrounds the vas thereby preventing two divided ends from touching each other after the procedure and forming a new connection during the healing process.
 Removing a small segment of vas during the procedure creates some distance between the two divided ends and further decreases the probability of a new connection forming.
-Finally, mucosal cautery is employed during a Tear Free Vasectomy using a needle tipped electrocautery to form a long segment of scar in the inner aspect of the vas to prevent sperm from being able to pass if a new connection is able to form despite fascial interposition and separation of the vasal ends.
+Finally, mucosal cautery is employed during a Tear-Free Vasectomy using a needle tipped electrocautery to form a long segment of scar in the inner aspect of the vas to prevent sperm from being able to pass if a new connection is able to form despite fascial interposition and separation of the vasal ends.

-A Tear Free Vasectomy with Dr. Robbins at Urological Consultants of Florida is hassele free on the day of the procedure.
-This includes a friendly greeting at the front desk, an on-time vasectomy appointment and a comfortable and clean environment.
+A Tear-Free Vasectomy with Dr. Robbins at Urological Consultants of Florida is hassle-free on the day of the procedure.
+This includes a friendly greeting at the front desk, an on-time vasectomy appointment, and a comfortable and clean environment.